-If history is any guide, people who hold gold and silver during this sort of crisis will be extraordinarily glad – not inconvenienced or disadvantaged.
+If history is any guide, people who hold gold and silver, even just 1 troy oz of silver or gold, during this sort of crisis will be extraordinarily glad – not inconvenienced or disadvantaged.
 They will be able to exchange their precious metals at a premium directly with merchants for the things they need.

 We recommend anyone concerned about needing precious metals to barter and trade with buy a mix of gold and silver and pick up at least some metal in "fractional" size (less than 1 ounce).
-Pre-1965 90% silver U.S. coins, 1/10th oz silver rounds, and 1/10th oz gold coins are all well-suited for making change or bartering in small amounts.
+Pre-1965 90% silver U.S. coins, 1/10 oz silver rounds, pre-1933 coins and 1/10th oz gold coins are all well-suited for making change or bartering in small amounts.

 John asks: What is the spot price and how does it relate to premiums?